QuantEcon/Expectations.jl/paper.md

 # Acknowledgements

-The author gratefully acknowledges support from Patrick Kofod Mogensen, by allowing us to refer to his [DistQuads.jl](https://github.com/pkofod/DistQuads.jl) package for the underlying calls to the quadrature library.
+The author gratefully acknowledges support from Patrick Kofod Mogensen, by allowing reference to his [DistQuads.jl](https://github.com/pkofod/DistQuads.jl) package for the underlying calls to the quadrature library.

 The [QuantEcon](https://quantecon.org) organization, which supported this work, is a NumFocus Fiscally Sponsored Project currently funded primarily by the Alfred P. Sloan foundation.